ropg/ezTime/README.md

 `time_t t = TIME_NOW, ezLocalOrUTC_t local_or_utc = LOCAL`

-Throughout this manual, we replace these two optional arguments in the funtion definitions with:
+Throughout this manual, we replace these two optional arguments in the function definitions with:

 `TIME`